Unveiling the Largest Fish Ever Discovered in the Pacific Ocean

 Marine protected areas are expanding, and campaigns like Fauna & Flora’s 2025 “watch list” aim to curb illegal trade and habitat loss.

-But with climate models predicting a 43% spike in ship strike risks by 2100 if emissions rage unchecked, the clock is ticking.
+But with climate models predicting a 43% spike in ship strike risks by 2100 if emissions continue unchecked, the clock is ticking.